A Versatile Variational Quantum Kernel Framework for Non-Trivial Classification: Experimental Pipeline

 The trainable parameters of the ansatz were initialized with a uniform distribution over $[0, 2\pi]$ using a fixed random seed (42), and were optimized by maximizing the KTA.
 For this optimization, each training fold was further split into a 75\% sub-training set and a 25\% validation set.
 We employed the Adam optimizer with a learning rate of 0.05.
 The parameters were updated using mini-batches of size four for a total of 500 optimization steps.
 To select the optimal parameters, the KTA on the validation set was evaluated every 50 steps, and the parameter set that achieved the highest alignment over the entire training process was retained for the final kernel computation.
 The chosen hyperparameters (e.g., learning rate, batch size) are consistent with common practices and were refined during preliminary experiments.

-\subsubsection{Classification and Evaluation}
+\subsection{Classification and Evaluation}

 The classification model was a support vector classifier (SVC) from scikit-learn.
-Two standard classical kernels—a linear kernel and an RBF kernel—were chosen as the baselines to compare with the quantum kernels within the same SVC framework.
+To evaluate general-purpose capability, two standard classical kernels—a linear kernel and an RBF kernel—were chosen as baselines for comparison with the quantum kernels within the same SVC framework.
 For all classical kernels, relevant hyperparameters (the SVC's regularization parameter \texttt{C} and the RBF kernel's \texttt{gamma}) were optimized using a grid search over a logarithmic scale.

 However, the hyperparameters for quantum kernels cannot be tuned by an exhaustive search due to the computational cost.
 We therefore designed a simple two-stage randomized search algorithm.
 The initial stage conducts a random search, sampling hyperparameters from curated sets of discrete values across a logarithmic scale.
 For the \texttt{QAmp} kernel, this includes \texttt{s} and the SVC's \texttt{C}.
 For the \texttt{QRBF}, the search also includes the gamma-like parameter \texttt{c}.
 After half of the total number of iterations, the algorithm transitions to a focused search.
 This stage samples new hyperparameter candidates from a continuous log-uniform distribution centered around the best-performing parameter set found in the broad search phase for \texttt{s} and \texttt{C}, while the \texttt{c} parameter continues to be sampled from its original discrete set throughout all iterations.
 For each sampled hyperparameter combination, the kernel's internal parameters were first optimized, and then an SVC was trained and evaluated.
 To further save on computational costs, the search process terminates early if a validation score exceeds a predefined baseline accuracy (set to the accuracy of classical kernels).
 The final output is the hyperparameter set that achieved the highest validation score across all iterations.
 This method is efficient for finding the optimized hyperparameter combination in approximately 14 iterations for the \texttt{QAmp}, and 20 iterations for the \texttt{QRBF}.
 The final optimized hyperparameters are documented in \Cref{tab:hyperparameters} in the Appendix.
-The performances of all kernel methods were evaluated using the classification accuracy on the unseen test sets.
+The performance of all kernel methods was evaluated using the classification accuracy on the unseen test sets and the macro-averaged F1-score, using the hyperparameters originally optimized for accuracy.